codatio/codat-docs/docs/integrations/banking/truelayer/banking-truelayer.md

 Before you can set up the integration, you need to [register with TrueLayer](/register-for-truelayer) either directly or through Codat.

-:::caution Data synced from TrueLayer might be limited
+:::Caution Data synced from TrueLayer might be limited

 If over 5 minutes has elapsed since a company was linked to TrueLayer, then the integration only fetches the **previous 90 days' worth of data**.
 Otherwise, the integration fetches all data.